checkout/checkout-sdk-java/README.md

 ### Previous

-If your pair of keys matches the previous system type, this is how the SDK should be used:
+If your pair of keys matches the Previous type, this is how the SDK should be used:

 ```java
 import com.checkout.previous.CheckoutApi;